Man wearing safety goggles and a respirator gently cleaning small surface mold spots from painted ceiling drywall with a sponge

 Roof Leaks Above the Ceiling

-Roof leaks are one of the most common sources of ceiling mold.
-Even small roof failures allow water to enter insulation and drywall layers.
+Roof leaks are one of the most common reasons ceiling drywall becomes difficult to save.
+Even small roof failures can allow water to enter insulation and drywall layers.
 Over time, moisture spreads across ceiling materials and creates ideal conditions for mold growth.

 Common roof-related warning signs include: